Tridence/B-R-Tech/Readme.md

 In the era of mobile-first, we develop cutting-edge mobile and tablet solutions to cater to the ever-growing base of smartphone users.
 Our mobile apps and responsive designs provide a seamless user experience on all devices.

-## Getting Started

-Follow these steps to get started with our projects:

-1. Clone the repository: `git clone https://github.com/BRTechnology/portfolio.git`
-2. Navigate to the project directory: `cd portfolio`
-3. Install dependencies: `npm install`
-4. Launch the application: `npm start`

 ## Contributing

 We welcome contributions from the open-source community.
 To contribute to our projects, follow these steps: